NEU-Libraries/drs-toolkit-wp-plugin/README.md

 13. Go to Appearance > Themes and activate DSG (Minamaze Child Theme)

 14. Go to Appearance > Theme Options > Header and enable search then save changes

+15. Go to Settings > Reading and Set a static page for underneath the specialized content for the homepage.